-Non-alcoholic red wine may help reduce high blood pressureSeptember 6th, 2012 in Cardiology /
+Non-alcoholic red wine may help reduce high blood pressureSeptember 6, 2012 in Medicine & Health / Cardiology

 Men with high risk for heart disease had lower blood pressure after drinking non-alcoholic red wine every day for four weeks, according to a new study in the American Heart Association journal Circulation Research.

 Non-alcoholic red wine increased participants' levels of nitric oxide, which helped decrease both systolic and diastolic blood pressure, researchers said.
 Nitric oxide is a molecule in the body that helps blood vessels relax and allows more blood to reach your heart and organs.

 Researchers studied 67 men with diabetes or three or more cardiovascular risk factors who ate a common diet plus one of the following drinks: about 10 ounces of red wine, non-alcoholic red wine or about 3 ounces of gin.
 All of the men tried each diet/beverage combination for 4 weeks.